lisp-docs/process-dpans3r/md-files/chap-21.md

 **Notes:**

-Implementations that have character files represented as a sequence of records of bounded size might choose to encode the file position as, for example, *hhrecord-number ii*\**hhmax-record sizeii*+*hhcharacter-within-recordii*.
+Implementations that have character files represented as a sequence of records of bounded size might choose to encode the file position as, for example, &#10216;record-number &#10217;\*&#10216;max-record size&#10217;+&#10216;character-within-record&#10217;.
 This is a valid encoding because it increases monotonically as each character is read or written, though not necessarily by 1 at each step.
 An *integer* might then be considered “inappropriate” as *position-spec* to **file-position** if, when decoded into record number and character number, it turned out that the supplied record was too short for the specified character number.

 **file-string-length** *Function*